 This might be the most important step, as an admissions consultant who is organized and responsive is crucial to crafting a successful application.

 Ask how you’ll know what to do, and when?
 Will the consultant be able to address your family’s unique needs?
 How often will he or she respond to questions?
 How does the consultant stay current on admissions research, trends and news?
+Having access to detailed trends in admissions requires a consulting firm that has the staff to track these trends (this is something an individual consultant would not be able to do).
+Also, the best college consulting firms have a methodology in place to improve best practices in their college consulting process and recommendations in response to every subtle change in the college admissions process.

 Being clear on the answers to such questions will ensure you’re in capable hands.